 - Oven Drying.

-- Miscellaneous elements like a tray
+- Miscellaneous elements like a tray.

-Procedure for Los Angeles Abrasion Test:
+Procedure for LA Abrasion Test:

-The aggregates sample consists of clean aggregates dried in an oven at 105° – 110°C. The aggregates sample should conform to any of the grading shown in below table.
+The aggregates sample consists of clean aggregates dried in an oven at 105° – 110°C. The aggregates sample should conform to any of the grading shown in the below table.

-- Select the Size of aggregate to be used in the test such that it conforms to the grading to be used in construction, to the maximum extent possible.
+- Select the size of aggregate to be used in the test such that it conforms to the grading to be used in construction, to the maximum extent possible.

 - Choose the abrasive charge balls as per Table 2 depending on the grading of aggregates.